On this page:

 3.3 AFSA Regulation and Enforcement uses a classification system to describe areas of non-compliance and help decide on the appropriate action to take:

 Fundamental breaches and lack of controls that are likely to bring into question the integrity of the system.
 This includes cases where there are repeat non-compliance occurrences of category B issues that have been previously identified and reported.

 These matters will generally give rise to legal action, referral to Enforcement, “show cause” action under section 40-40 of the Schedule, or determination of ineligibility in the case of solicitor controlling trustees (SCT).

 Serious or systemic issues that will have a material impact on the administration and require timely action.

 In these cases the trustee or SCT will be counselled and timely remedial action is expected.
 Failure to take timely remedial action will give rise to reclassification to a Category A and appropriate action will be taken.

 One-off practice or procedural non-compliance that is not systemic and doesn’t have a significant impact on the administration, dividends or creditors, debtors’ rights or system integrity but should be brought to the attention of the trustee.

 Further identification of errors of this nature through complaints or later inspections would see the escalation of the error to a Category B and counselling of the trustee.

 3.4 This provides a structured process that will see the escalation of a matter if it is not resolved by the trustee.
 Most matters are resolved quickly and amicably upon intervention by AFSA Regulation and Enforcement.

-3.5 Hence breaches or non-compliance with the Act or a performance standard may give rise to a simple query by the Inspector-General’s delegate on the reasons why there has been a deviation, and where repeated or serious breaches have occurred may result in action which may ultimately result in the suspension or cancellation of a trustee’s registration.
+3.5 Hence breaches or non-compliance with the Act or a performance standard may give rise to a simple query by the Inspector-General’s delegate on the reasons why there has been a deviation.
+Where repeated or serious breaches have occurred, this may ultimately result in the suspension or cancellation of a trustee’s registration.